 - A completed application submitted to the UNL Office of Graduate Studies

-- A completed department application submitted through GAMES which includes the following:
+- A completed department application submitted through the Graduate Studies application portal which includes the following:

 - Three (3) letters of recommendation